 Aside from First Class, Delta offers a number of premium seats, which are offered as part of its Premium Economy Class, Delta Comfort Plus and Delta Premium Select.

-Premium Economy is a relatively new class of service that includes wider seats, noise-canceling headphones and better meal options.
+Premium Economy is a class of service that includes wider seats, noise-canceling headphones and better meal options.
 Meanwhile Delta Comfort Plus has up to 4 inches of extra legroom compared to regular main cabin seats.
 Premium Select seats, which come with wider seats and adjustable headrests, are only offered on select international flights.

 4. Delta has branded boarding

 As its economy fares continue to generate less and less of its revenue, the airline launched “branded boarding” on January 23, 2019.
 The new colors signal Delta’s six class fares (Basic Economy, Main Cabin, Delta Comfort+, Delta Premium Select/First Class and Delta One).

 5. How do you get to Delta’s cheapest fares?